MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 ---
-title: Pilot and deploy Defender for Office 365
+title: How do I pilot and deploy Defender for Office 365?
-description: Pilot and deploy Defender for Office 365. search.appverid: met150 ms.service: defender-xdr
+description: How to pilot and deploy Microsoft Defender for Office 365 in your production Microsoft 365 tenant. search.appverid: met150 ms.service: defender-xdr f1.keywords:
-f1.keywords: